-- 2.1 We recall our obligations and commitments under applicable international law, including International Humanitarian Law and International Human Rights Law, and reaffirm our obligations in relation to the investigation and prosecution of grave breaches of international humanitarian law to hold accountable those responsible for violations and our commitment to end impunity. - 2.2 Existing International Humanitarian Law provides the sufficient-framework to regulate the conduct of armed conflict, and is applicable to the use of explosive weapons with wide area effects in all operating environments, and to all parties to an armed conflict, including both State and non-State armed groups.
-We stress the importance of full compliance with International Humanitarian Law as a means to protect civilians and civilian objects and to mitigate civilian harm when conducting hostilities, in particular within populated areas. - 2.3 We recall the obligations on all parties to armed conflict to comply with International Humanitarian Law when conducting hostilities in populated areas, and recall in particular the obligation to distinguish between combatants and civilians as well as between military objectives and civilian objects; the prohibitions against indiscriminate and disproportionate attacks and the obligation to take all feasible precautions in attack.
-We also recall the obligation under International Humanitarian Law to provide civilians with general protection against dangers arising from military operations. - 2.4 We welcome the work of United Nations Security Council to strengthen the protection of civilians during armed conflict and to strengthen compliance with International Humanitarian Law, and recall to that end UNSC Resolutions on the protection of civilians in armed conflicts, including Resolution 1265 (1999), 1894 (2009) and 2417 (2018).
+- 2.1 We recall our\the obligations and commitments under applicable international law, including International Humanitarian Law and International Human Rights Law, and reaffirm our obligation to hold accountable those responsible for violations and our commitment to end impunity. - 2.2 Existing International Humanitarian Law provides the framework to regulate the conduct of armed conflict, and is applicable to the use of explosive weapons with wide area effects in all operating environments, and to all parties to an armed conflict, including both State and non-State armed groups.
+We stress the importance of full compliance with International Humanitarian Law as a means to protect civilians and civilian objects and to mitigate civilian harm when conducting hostilities, in particular within populated areas. - 2.3 We recall the obligations on all parties to armed conflict to comply with International Humanitarian Law when conducting hostilities, including in populated areas, and recall in particular the obligation to distinguish between combatants and civilians as well as between military objectives and civilian objects; the prohibitions against indiscriminate and disproportionate attacks and the obligation to take all feasible precautions We also recall the obligation under International Humanitarian Law to provide civilians with general protection against dangers arising from military operations. - 2.4 We welcome the work of United Nations Security Council to strengthen the protection of civilians during armed conflict and to strengthen compliance with International Humanitarian Law, and recall to that end UNSC Resolutions on the protection of civilians in armed conflicts, including Resolution 1265 (1999), 1894 (2009) and 2417 (2018).